 Antall József Knowledge Centre

-The main objectives of the Antall József Knowledge Centre, in line with the Antall philosophy, are talent management and providing students and young professionals with wide-ranging practical knowledge through various events.
-The Knowledge Centre is a Budapest-based think tank researching topics of national, regional, and international relevance such as the Visegrad Cooperation, the future global role of the US, China, and the Middle East, security policy, sustainable development, as well as technological and social innovation.
-Due to the increasing number of our international activities, we established an office in Brussels in 2015, so as to be able to bring our successful and varied programmes to the heart of the European Union.
+The Knowledge Centre’s main objectives, in line with the Antall philosophy, are talent management and providing students and young professionals with wide-ranging practical knowledge through various events.
+The Knowledge Centre is a think tank researching topics of national, regional, and international relevance, such as the Visegrad Cooperation, the future role of the EU, US, and China, the issues of the Middle East and Far East, security policy, as well as technological and social innovation.

 International Visegrad Fund